-Evaluation Data Source(s) 1: 100% of BMS teachers will meet the Texas Equity Plan requirements for a highly effective Teacher
+Evaluation Data Source(s) 1: 100% of BES teachers will meet the Texas Equity Plan requirements for a highly effective Teacher

-Revie ews Strategy Description ELEMENTS Monitor Strategy's Expected Result/Impact rmat 1 Summative 1) Post staff vacancies on district website and/or tasa.net to attract highly effective Teachers who want to teach at Bremond Elementary ^ Highly effective Teacher applications for the openings posted.
-Mar ✓ June 2) Mentors are assigned to first-year teachers to support their acclimation to the teaching profession and campus.
-Principal and Mentor Student Academic Success and Highly Effective Teacher Retention $\checkmark$ $\checkmark$ $\checkmark$ 3) Develop plans to ensure certifications for teachers that do not meet the Texas Equity Plan Standards.
-Principal Teacher not meeting the Texas Equity plan standards Certification for Content Area that is required to meet Highly Effective Teacher Standards of the Texas Equity plan. ~ ~ ~ 4) Teachers are encouraged to engage in professional development that is based on data that shows a need.
-Principal and Core Teachers Improved student performance in the area of need. $\checkmark$ $\checkmark$ $\checkmark$ 5) Teachers are encouraged to join and participate in content-area professional organizations with related training.
-Teachers Principal Certificates of Membership for respective teacher. ~ ~ ~ $\checkmark$ = Accomplished $\rightarrow$ = $\checkmark = \text{Accomplished} \rightarrow = \text{Continue/Modify} \qquad = \text{Considerable} \qquad = \text{Some Progress} \qquad = \text{No Progress} \qquad = \text{Discontinue}$
+Re eviews Strategy Description ELEMENTS Monitor Strategy's Expected Result/Impact F 'ormativ e Summative Nov Jan Mar June 1) Post staff vacancies on district website and/or tasa.net to attract highly effective Teachers who want to teach at Bremond Elementary Principal and the HR Department Highly effective Teacher applications for the openings posted.
+2) Mentors are assigned to first-year teachers to support their acclimation to the teaching profession and campus.
+1 Student Academic Success and Highly Effective Teacher Retention 35% 50% 75% 3) Develop plans to ensure certifications for teachers that do not meet the Texas Equity Plan Standards.
+Principal Teacher not meeting the Texas Equity plan standards Certification for Content Area that is required to meet Highly Effective Teacher Standards of the Texas Equity plan.
+100% 100% 100% 4) Teachers are encouraged to engage in professional development that is based on data that shows a need.
+Principal and Core Teachers Improved student performance in the area of need.
+35% 50% 75% 5) Teachers are encouraged to join and participate in content-area professional organizations with related training.
+Teachers Principal Certificates of Membership for respective teacher.
+35% 50% 75% = Accomplished = Continue/Modify = No Progress = Discontinue